 The third time was the charm for The Maginot Line.
 Mike and I arrived at the parking area at the end of Wolf Pit Rd mid morning, and made the 2 mile hike to the top of Shortoff in good time.
 We navigated the descent gulley without incident or injury, and then enjoyed some of the finest climbing I’ve ever experienced.
 There was slab, lay-backing, overhanging jugs, cracks, chimney moves, you name it.
 Sitting at the anchors, belaying Mike, I was struck by the sheer enormity of the stone and the amazing variety of the route.
 Looking down far below at the Linville River and the Gold Coast wall across from me I was spellbound.
 Mike climbed smoothly as always, and we were off the route it seemed almost as soon as we had started.
 Walking out we had that feeling climbing gives you of being drained and fulfilled at the same time.

-Now Mike and I are sharing these experiences with our children, and they are no longer children.
+Nowadays I’m sharing these experiences with my children, and they are no longer children.
 These are the same experiences that fire Misty Mountain to produce the finest climbing harnesses and gear in the world.
-I hope you share these same experiences with people important to you.
-Misty Mountain is a company, but we’re a family, too.
-Thanks for your support and for being part of the tribe of climbers to which we all belong.
+I hope you share these same experiences with your family and friends.
+Misty Mountain is a company, but we are also a family.
+Thanks for all your support and for being part of the tribe of climbers to which we all belong.